-These are mini-blinds from Wal-Mart and only cost about $7 each.
+These are mini-blinds from a local chains store and only cost about $7 each.
 They do want we want and have served us well.
 I decided to change it up and get bamboo roman shades to add a little more texture to the room and a natural element.
 Those things cost $24 each and I had a hard time spending that.

-Funny thing is, the moment I put them up, I said, “no.” They were bulky AND you could see right through them!!
+Funny thing is, the moment I hang them up, I say, “no.” They are bulky AND you can see right through them!!
 What was the point of spending that kind of money for no privacy?
 So, I found they made liners to add which cost another $12 a piece. (here is where I get that sinking feeling – know what I mean?)

-I was determined to do something different, but there was no way I was spending $300 to replace perfectly good window treatments I already had.
+I am determined to do something different.
+However, there is no way I am spending $300 to replace perfectly good window treatments I already have.
 What’s a girl to do?
 Create a home hack, or course.